sambanova/generative_data_prep/advanced_usage.md

 If DatasetMetadata does error out, that means that the training parameters need to be modified or the dataset needs to be generated again to fit the needs of the training parameters.
 There will be a detailed error output indicating which parameters of the metadata are not compatible.

-#### How to check for corruption
+## How to check for corruption

+The generative data prep package provides a utility for checking if your dataset has been corrupted using metadata recorded during processing.
+This metadata contains each of the different files paired with their size, modified date, and sha256 hash.
+If included, this verification should be used before running the pydantic model to make sure nothing is wrong with the dataset.

 We also create an overall metadata file for each of the files within the output directory!
 This metadata file contains each of the different files paired with their size, modified date, and sha256 hash.
 This allows for users to check to see if their dataset has been corrupted; thus invalidating the datasetMetadata pydantic model as there could be some hidden errors.
 This verification should be used before running the pydantic model to make sure nothing is wrong with the dataset.

-Here is an example code of what this would look like!
+Here is an example:

 ```
 from generative_data_prep.utils import validate_sha256